SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

   # This is the base URL pointing to the Cumulocity IoT platform.
 This always must be customized in an application profile.
   baseUrl: http://localhost
   # This is an internal setting of the Cumulocity IoT SDK.
 It is set to true, because we typically
-  # want to configure the Cumulocity IoT IoT SDK to always use the baseURL provided during initialization.
+  # want to configure the Cumulocity IoT SDK to always use the baseURL provided during initialization.
-  # Otherwise, the gateway would use the host name from the self links taken from the core API responses.
+  # Otherwise, the gateway would use the links in the `self` fragment of the core API responses as the host name.
-  # This is helpful in deployment scenarios where the Cumulocity IoT IoT instance is
+  # This is helpful in deployment scenarios where the Cumulocity IoT instance is
   # reachable only with an IP address.
   forceInitialHost: true